typst/templates/charged-ieee/lib.typ

   // Set document metadata.
   set document(title: title, author: authors.map(author => author.name))

+  assert(
+    paper-size in ("us-letter", "a4"),
+    message: "Invalid paper-size: '" + paper-size + "'.
+IEEE templates must use 'us-letter' or 'a4'."
+  )

   // Set the body font.
   // As of 2024-08, the IEEE LaTeX template uses wider interword spacing
   // - See e.g. the definition \def\@IEEEinterspaceratioM{0.35} in IEEEtran.cls